 Under the DGCL, a corporation must hold an annual meeting of stockholders in a place designated by the certificate of incorporation or bylaws, whether inside or outside of Delaware, or, if not so designated, as determined by the board of directors and on a date and at a time designated in the bylaws, except as otherwise provided by law.
-Written notice of every meeting of stockholders must be given to each stockholder of record not less than 10 not more than 60 days before the date of the meeting.
+Written notice of every meeting of stockholders must be given to each stockholder of record not less than ten and not more than 60 days before the date of the meeting.

 Special Meetings of Shareholders Under the CBCA and our by-laws, our board of directors has the power at any time to call a special meeting of shareholders.
 Under the CBCA, the holders of not less than 5% of our issued shares that carry the right to vote at a meeting sought to be held can also requisition our directors to call a meeting of shareholders for the purposes stated in the requisition.

-Anti-takeover Provisions and Interested Shareholder Transactions As permitted by the CBCA, our articles provide that our board of directors may fix the number of preferred shares in, and determine the designation of the shares of, each series and create, define and attach rights and restrictions to the preferred shares without shareholder approval.

-Neither the CBCA nor our articles restrict us from adopting a shareholder rights plan.
-The CBCA does not restrict related party transactions; however, in Canada takeovers and other related party transactions are addressed in provincial securities legislation and policies which may apply to us.

-Interested Director Transactions Under the CBCA, a director who holds a disclosable interest in a material contract or transaction into which we have entered or propose to enter may generally not vote on any directors' resolution to approve the contract or transaction.
-A director or officer has a disclosable interest in a material contract or transaction if the director or officer is:

-- n a party to the contract or transaction; - is a director or officer, or an individual acting in a similar capacity, of a party to the contract or transaction; or - n has a material interest in a party to the contract or transaction.

-Under the CBCA, directors do not have to abstain from voting on matters related to director compensation.
+Ur ca ma by Anti-takeover Provisions and Interested Shareholder Transactions As permitted by the CBCA, our amended articles provide that our board of directors may fix the number of preferred shares in, and determine the designation of the shares of, each series and create, define and attach rights and restrictions to the preferred shares without shareholder approval.
+Ur bo iss sto De Neither the CBCA nor our amended articles restrict us from adopting a shareholder rights plan.
+The CBCA does not restrict related party transactions; however, in Canada takeovers and other related party transactions are addressed in provincial securities legislation and policies which may apply to us. sta co pe an dir Interested Director Transactions Under the CBCA, a director who holds a disclosable interest in a material contract or transaction into which we have entered or propose to enter may generally not vote on any directors' resolution to approve the contract or transaction.
+A director or officer has a disclosable interest in a material contract or transaction if the director or officer is: Ur co so dir of so a party to the contract or transaction; is a director or officer, or an individual acting in a similar capacity, of a party to the contract or transaction; or has a material interest in a party to the contract or transaction. pu kn an the dir kn Under the CBCA, directors do not have to abstain from voting on matters related to director compensation. the (c) fai

-Directors' and Officers'; Liability and Indemnification As permitted under the CBCA, our by-laws, subject to certain limitations, require us to indemnify our directors or former directors or persons acting, at our request, in such capacity of a body corporate of which we are or were a direct or indirect shareholder or creditor.
+Directors' and Officers'; Liability and Indemnification As permitted under the CBCA, our by-laws, subject to certain limitations, require us to indemnify our directors and officers and our former directors and officers and any persons acting, at our request, as a director or officer, or in a similar capacity, of a body corporate.
 Under the DGCL, special meetings of stockholders may be called by the board of directors or by such person or persons as may be authorized by the certificate of incorporation or the bylaws.